 Joan completed her MFA at the State University of New York at New Paltz where she taught for more than 20 years.
 She was the recipient of the Chancellor’s Award for Excellence in Adjunct Teaching for the academic year 2013-2014.

-Joan's photographs for The Fresh Air Fund frequently appear in The New York Times.
+Joan's photographs for The Fresh Air Fund have frequently appeared in The New York Times.